RaviTambade/TFLdotNET/oo.md

 ```

 ### Concrete class vs. abstract classes
-Concrete class
+<b>Concrete class</b>
       Class describes the functionality of the objects that it can be used to instantiate.

-Abstract class
+<b>Abstract class</b>
       Provides all of the characteristics of a concrete class except that it does not permit object instantiation.
       An abstract class can contain abstract and non-abstract methods.
       Abstract methods do not have implementation.

 ```
 abstract class Employee